pngqunshen/brick-breaker-gba/README.md

 # brick-breaker-gba

 ## TODO
-1. Remove brick health when hit (and maybe sprites for that)
+1. Sprites for different brick health
-3. More brick colours for aesthetic and to differentiate health
+2. More brick colours for aesthetic and to differentiate health (optional)
-4. Powerup B
+3. Powerup B (and sprite)
-5. Win condition
+4. Win condition
-6. Overall game logic (level 1 and 2)
+5. Overall game logic (level 1 and 2)
-7. Main menu
+6. Main menu (optional)

 ## Sprites
 1. Ball: 0 - 4